Async Rust, Part Two: Tasks

 copy/paste?

-One thing we need to change is the type of the futures Vec
+One thing we need to change is the type of the futures Vec.
+Our JoinAll

 but our main function doesn't have any type parameters.
 We also want the new